The Wild, Wild World of Breastfeeding a Baby

 Pregnancy Ain't Over Till It's Over

 Hey, here's a flash!
 I'm still pregnant!
-I think it's called the fourth trimester of pregnancy, or extended pregnancy, or something like that, that means “you aren't out of the zone yet, sister.”
+I think it's called the fourth trimester of pregnancy, or extended pregnancy, or something like that, which means, “you aren't out of the zone yet, sister.”
 Because during breastfeeding, a woman's normal hormonal state (whatever mythical beast that is) never actually resumes; one remains in a sort of twilight zone of extended pregnancy.
 Hormonal fluctuations are now the rule, and the new mom must obey.

-Regrettably, it does tend to catch him unawares.
+Regrettably, it does tend to catch HIM unawares.

 HIM: "Hey, babe, how about a stir-fry for dinner?"